 Mindset and Creativity

 One of the key reasons that I decided to this blog post to accompany the mind map I created, is to discuss the impact of mindset on creativity and innovation.
-Over the last 17 years, I have been providing thinking skills training courses to many organisations, including The Walt Disney Company, Microsoft, Whitestuff, Penguin Random House and many more.
+Over the last 17 years, I have been providing thinking skills training courses to many organisations, including Warner Bros., Microsoft, Selfridges & Co., Whitestuff, Penguin Random House and many more.
 During that time, I have become eternally fascinated with what makes organisations and their employees tick.
 I have witnessed first-hand how mindset affects thoughts, attitudes and behaviours at the organisational, team and individual levels, and the impact mindset has on group dynamics and personal performance.

 In the training room, the fixed mindset manifests itself in two main ways.
 Sometimes, it is ego-driven with the predominant behaviour focused on proving their superiority with either their fellow delegates and/or the training consultant.
 They have an inherent need to prove that they are more creative, know more about creative thinking, have more experience in the field of creativity or have achieved greater creative success than everyone else in the room, especially the trainer.